milofultz/tinybrainfans/wiki/Programming/paper.md

 ## Instructions

 Before we get started, we need to learn some instructions.
-These are some of the most basic instructions in machine code and assembly and with these, you *technically* could compute anything.
+These are some of the most basic instructions in machine code and assembly and with these, you *technically* could compute anything as it's [Turing complete][] (as long as you have a LOT of paper and a LOT of time).

 Instruction | Meaning
 --- | ---
 `JMP n` | Jump to line `n`
-`INC Rn` | Increment the value in the `n` register `DEC Rn` | Decrement the value in the `n` register `ISZ Rn` | If the number in the `n` register is zero, skip the next instruction.
-Else, do nothing and continue as normal.
+`INC Rn` | Increment the value in the `n` register `DEC Rn` | Decrement the value in the `n` register `ISZ Rn` | If the number in the `n` register is zero, execute the next instruction.
+Else, skip the next instruction.
 `END` | Stop the execution of code and end the program.

 ## Usage